Table of Contents

 Throughout nature, the natural stress response is 1) the alarm stage, 2) the resistance stage, and 3) the recovery stage.
 Unlike humans, nature progresses through these stages rather rapidly and are not “psychologically scarred” for years to follow.
 Follow the gazelle!

-One of the biggest problems with stress is that you probably don’t realize how stressed you actually have become or the myriad potential health problems you may face in the future.
+One of the biggest problems with stress is that you probably don’t realize how stressed you actually have become or the plethora of potential health problems you may face in the future.
 This is more common than you realize because of your “built in” coping or adaptation mechanisms for stress.

 Keep in mind, mental stress is self-induced and is the result of how you interpret and react to any stressor.
-You have more control than you realize!
+Your thoughts and emotions are more powerful than you may realize!

 Can hair analysis help me achieve a healthy lifestyle?